Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Introduction

 Existing research on cross-reality location privacy preservation in vehicular metaverses has primarily focused on anonymity-based schemes~\cite{kang2024blockchain,luo2025incentivizing}, which aim to obscure the linkage between vehicle identities and locations.
 However, these approaches often suffer from significant performance degradation in low-traffic environments and fail to meet the stringent privacy requirements of AVs~\cite{ullah2025location}.
 These limitations highlight the need for a general solution capable of protecting cross-reality location privacy in 6G-enabled vehicular metaverses.
-Moreover, most existing location privacy metrics consider only a single dimension, typically confined to the physical space, and therefore cannot accurately capture privacy leakage risks arising from cross-reality interactions.
+Moreover, most existing location privacy metrics, such as anonymity set size, adversary success rate, geo-indistinguishability-based entropy, and migration-based location entropy, consider only a single dimension, typically confined to the physical space or a narrow service-migration process~\cite{emara2017safety,andres2013geo,li2022quantifying,wang2023location}.
+Therefore, they cannot accurately capture privacy leakage risks arising from cross-reality interactions.
 Consequently, a more comprehensive metric is required to effectively evaluate location privacy under cross-reality inference attacks.
 Furthermore, strengthening privacy protection at a large scale inevitably increases service response latency and degrades QoS, thereby significantly diminishing user immersion in metaverse environments.
 As a result, achieving an effective balance among cross-reality location privacy protection, latency reduction, and QoS maintenance remains a challenging and open research problem.